arc-l/rvg/README.md

       width="45%" />
   </p>
   </div>
-- RVG is capable of producing different solutions based on the relative weighting of translation and rotation during the search process.
+RVG can produce different solutions based on the relative weighting of translation and rotation during the search process.
   <div align="center">
   <p float="left">
     <img src=